 In addition, AIMS extends its geographic reach internationally through long-established agreements and mature partnership and collaborative arrangements with other international marine science institutes, universities, research organisations and government agencies.
-These strategic relationships enable AIMS to augment its own capability to address national priorities and to enhance Australia's contribution to tackling global challenges.
-In recent years, AIMS has built on strong relationships with the Commonwealth Departments of Industry, Science, Energy and Resources, Agriculture, Water and the Environment and, in particular, Foreign Affairs and Trade to deliver through international frameworks such as the International Coral Reef Initiative, the Global Coral Reef Monitoring Network and the Commonwealth Blue Charter, coral reef monitoring, management, conservation and restoration solutions that are mutually beneficial for both Australia and Australia's international partners.
+These strategic relationships enable AIMS to augment its own capability to address national priorities and enhance Australia's contribution to tackling global challenges.
+In recent years, AIMS has built on strong relationships with the former Commonwealth Departments of Industry, Science, Energy and Resources, Agriculture, Water and the Environment and, in particular, Foreign Affairs and Trade, to deliver through international frameworks.
+These frameworks include the International Coral Reef Initiative, the Global Coral Reef Monitoring Network and the Commonwealth Blue Charter, coral reef monitoring, management, conservation and restoration solutions that are mutually beneficial for both Australia and Australia's international partners.
 Furthermore, AIMS' active engagement provides opportunities to grow external investment in research that addresses priority marine issues that affect both Australia and our international neighbours and partners.
+This is done within a framework that recognises the complex geopolitical environment within which Australia operates, ensuring our science is not compromised and is always beneficial.